 In addition to exemptions set nationally, the council may also have the power to issue 'time-limited' (temporary) exemptions in respect of specific vehicle types/categories.
 This could mean an exemption period of up to one year which would then require renewal if the exemption were to be continued.

 The Scottish Government committed, through the 2018 Programme for Government, to help those who will have most difficulty preparing for the introduction of low emission zones in the four cities of Glasgow, Edinburgh, Dundee and Aberdeen.

-Full details of Scottish Government grant funding availability can be found here.
+Full details of Scottish Government grant funding availability can be found on the national LEZs website.

 ECO Stars is the FREE recognition scheme that aims to help fleet operators improve efficiency, reduce fuel consumption and emissions whilst achieving cost savings.